Getting Heat Into Your Home

 Install the two drain valves in the tees opposite your in-line thermometers.
 These valves are provided as a means of draining the radiant system should that ever become necessary.

-Once the zone manifold is mounted, the circulators are very easy to install.
+Once the zone manifold is mounted, the circulating pumps are very easy to install.
 The pump flanges are built into the manifold so attaching the pump is simply a matter of aligning the pump with the flange and bolting it in.

 Radiant Ready "J"

-Radiant Ready “J”, a single zone package for use with an existing boiler.
+Radiant Ready “J”, a single zone system for use with an existing boiler.

-For multiple zone systems, you’ll want to pre-wire the pumps with either 12 or 14 gauge wire before you install them into the Zone Manifold.
+For multiple zone systems, you’ll want to pre-wire the pumps with 14 gauge wire before you install them into the Zone Manifold.
 Follow your local codes for specific wiring guidance.
 Some codes require flexible conduit from the relay box to the pumps, others allow a simple Romex connection.

 Pump Controller